-Kids love to ask why.
-But what kids love even more than asking why is being know-it-alls.
+Kids love to ask questions, but they’re favorite question is “why.”
+But what kids love even more than asking is becoming the know-it-alls with the answer.
 When you’re hosting game night or simply hanging out with family, it’s normal to throw in a few jokes and games here and there to lighten up the mood.
 Trivia questions for kids are a guaranteed hit — kids love to tell you all the random nonsense they know.
 So, if you want to go toe-to-toe with your kids, you need random facts.

 We’ve curated unique trivia questions that span different genres.
 Though some will crack you up, the rest will fill you with awe.
 From animals to space, to movies, then American history, here are trivia questions for kids — and adults who want to learn a thing or two.